 - narrow down your SEO efforts to your most relevant and effective keywords;

 You can do all of this in one shot just by starting on collecting some feedback on how your leads found you online.
-One great way is to set up a lead tracking process which is really simple and lets you design your perfect sales blueprint (we’ve got this covered in this post: Insider’s Guide to Lead Tracking with CRM Software for Real Estate).
+One great way to improve measurement and prioritization is to set up a lead-tracking process for once they hit your CRM.

 Ideally, you need to know the lead source for every lead in your contact database so as to know which marketing channels are worth using.
 But you can do even more: by talking to your leads you can uncover some amazing long-tail keywords that Google Keyword Planner doesn’t track and your competition overlooks.